 Ultimately, it doesn’t matter if you decide to choose an urban winery in San Diego or go explore a family-owned vineyard in Mexico.
-As long as you get to try good wine, that’s all that matters, really!
+As long as you get to taste wines, that’s all that matters, really!
 So, let us go through some of the best wine tastings in and around San Diego so that you can spend less time researching and more time tasting.

 Best Wine Tastings in San Diego